skoppe/perfect-hash/README.md

   assert(ph(key) == idx);
 ```

-Or a list of KeyValue where you yourself determine to which value each string gets hashed too.
-Usefull if a set of strings consists of subsets, and you quickly want to determine which subset it belongs to.
+Or a list of KeyValue where you yourself determine to which value each string gets hashed to.
+Useful if a set of strings consists of subsets and you quickly want to determine which subset it belongs to.

-Here is a set of strings which contain either animals '0' or things '1'
+Here is a set of strings which contains either animals or things.
 ```d
 import std.random;
 import perfecthash.generator;